 The Child Protection Programme provides services in Garda Vetting through:

 • The provision of access to Garda vetting through membership of the Youth Work Garda Vetting Consortium.

-In order for an organisation to avail of Garda vetting for their staff and volunteers they must be registered with the Central Garda Vetting Unit in Thurles.
+In order for an organisation to avail of Garda vetting for their staff and volunteers they must be registered with the NVB.

-Large youth work organisations (with approx. 200+ vets in one year) may be able to register with the central vetting unit and avail of the vetting service directly through their own appointed authorised signatory.
+Large youth work organisations (with approx. 200+ vets in one year) may be able to register with the NVB and avail of the vetting service directly through their own appointed Liaison Person.

-Smaller youth work organisations, who are not registered with the vetting unit, may access Garda vetting through membership of the Youth Work Garda Vetting Consortium.
+Smaller youth work organisations, who are not registered directly with the NVB may access Garda vetting through membership of the Youth Work Garda Vetting Consortium.

 • Information and support is provided to youth work organisations in implementing Garda vetting procedures for their own staff and volunteers.